LASEK Eye Surgery

 After LASEK eye surgery, expectations are similar to what can be expected after LASIK.
-However, even though the flap created by LASEK eye surgery heals in about a day, the patient usually wear a special contact lens that acts as a bandage for up to four days after surgery.
+The flap created by LASEK eye surgery heals in about four to seven days, and the patient usually wears a special contact lens that acts as a bandage for up to four days after surgery.
 Patients also may experience irritation in their eye during the first day or two after LASEK eye surgery.

 For patients who undergo the LASIK procedure, good vision is usually attained in a few days.
 However, for LASEK eye surgery this may take as long as a week.

 You will revisit the doctor for an evaluation the day after LASEK eye surgery, and commonly one week and three months after surgery.